raphaelpinel/react-trains/README.md

 #REACT TRAINS APP
-an app to display data based on the following API for the Finnish trains network: https://rata.digitraffic.fi/api/v1/doc/index.html
+an app to display timing of trains by station based on the following API for the Finnish trains network: https://rata.digitraffic.fi/api/v1/doc/index.html

+See the deployed app here: https://react-trains-app.firebaseapp.com

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App

 ## Available Scripts